Security

 Logging & SIEM: normalized telemetry and useful detections

 Centralize DNS, DHCP, firewall, proxy, endpoint, identity, and cloud logs.
-Retain 30–180 days based on risk/privacy.
+Retain 30–180 days based on risk and privacy.
 Build detections for impossible travel, MFA fatigue, DGA DNS, anomalous PowerShell, and unusual service installs.
 Enrich with TI, apply UEBA, automate response with SOAR.

 Backups & DR: 3-2-1-1-0 with immutability

-Keep 3 copies on 2 media, 1 off-site, 1 immutable/offline, and 0 errors after verification.
-Protect backup consoles with MFA/network isolation; run quarterly restore drills; encrypt at rest and in transit.
+Keep 3 copies on 2 media, 1 off-site, 1 immutable or offline, and 0 errors after verification.
+Protect backup consoles with MFA and network isolation.
+Run quarterly restore drills and encrypt at rest and in transit.

 Supply-chain & DevSecOps: SBOM, secrets, containers, Kubernetes